“There are no unsacred places; there are only sacred and desecrated places.”

 In these words, God invites a displaced community not merely to endure but to root themselves, to plant life, to cultivate hope.
 And in the verses that follow, God assures them:

-On Sunday, as we reflected on the importance of planting this garden.
+On Sunday, as we reflected on the importance of planting and the distribution of the produce of this garden.
 We responded to that same ancient and living call that is captured in this week's scripture reading.

 We pray that this garden will continue to thrive under the watchful care of those who tend it and under the generous warmth of the sun.

 After Sunday's service, Pastor Emillie led another congregational discussion following up on our past Cottage meetings about Creator's ongoing mission.
-After acknowledging the collective wisdom of the congregation, she asked what we felt was the importance of this realized community garden.
+After acknowledging the collective wisdom of the congregation, she asked what we felt was the importance of this realized garden.
+The hospitality of those who receive the bounty of what is planted is important to its success.

-This Jeremiah reading adds to that wisdom and eloquently answers her question.
-This garden has become a place of fellowship and learning, a place where we share and celebrate the rhythms of nature and recognize the divine woven into every living thing.
+This Jeremiah reading adds deep wisdom and also eloquently answers her question.
+This garden has become a place of fellowship and learning, a space where we share and celebrate the rhythms of nature, recognizing the divine woven into every living thing.

-That year-old consecration marked a beginning, not an end.
+Which brings me to another dimension of that year-old consecration.
+It marked a beginning, not an end.
 We started a journey infused with growth, bounty, beauty, and grace.
 In a profound and foundational way, we are becoming spiritually joined with Jeremiah’s exiled community in proclaiming and by demonstrating trust: that God is here and is at work among us.

 Hope for the world continues to abound.